tiy-chs-ruby/assignments-june-2015/1.4-atm-classes/README.md

 ### Requirements
 Running the program should
+* create an array of `User` class instances based off of the provided CSV
 * prompt me for my name
   * If I enter nothing, then it should continue to prompt me for my name (bonus for a witty message)
 * prompt me for what I would like to do